Security-Onion-Solutions/securityonion-docs/firewall.rst

 Port Groups
 -----------

 Port groups are a way of grouping together ports similar to a firewall port/service alias.
-For example, if you had a web server you could include 80 and 443 tcp into an alias or in this case a port group.
+For example, if you have a web server you might add ports 80 and 443 into a port group.

 Host Groups
 -----------